Updated May 13, 2020

-Recently, I had a conversation with a friend who is looking to start a business soon.
-He works in the Artificial Intelligence (AI) field and will likely have 4-5 employees helping him.
+A friend approached me about his desire to start a business.
+As he envisioned it, he’d likely have 4-5 employees.
 We chatted about the company’s potential, his leadership, and bad approaches to leadership.
 One of the key items that came up was confidence.

 Data About Confidence

 Every week, I walk people through the results of their DISC & Motivators assessment.
-There’s a certain data point that reveals “inside” information about people’s self-confidence.
+There’s a certain data point which reveals “inside” information about a person’s self-confidence.
 The data point is related to what’s called the individualistic driver.
 It can be defined as:

-One’s need to be seen as autonomous, unique, independent, and to stand apart from the crowd.
-Socially independent.
-(Steven Sisler)
+One's need to be seen as autonomous, unique, independent, and to stand apart from the crowd.
+Socially independent. ~ Steven SislerClick To Tweet

 The interesting thing about this data point is the higher the intensity of this trait, the more likely the individual will have self-confidence concerns.
-Whenever I meet with someone that has a high intensity in this driver, we talk about the data point and with only one exception (1 in 20) I’ve been told they do have some confidence struggles.
+Whenever I meet with individuals who have a high intensity in this driver, 95% have indicated they do have some confidence struggles.

 This trait is about external recognition and standing out, being unique.
 In these cases, external validation helps raise confidence.
 But when it’s missing, the individuals have a harder time staying confident.